wiilaptop/PythonScanningToolkit/README.md

 2. View the current machine's network interfaces.
 3. Scan for ports on a specified network (and give a description of said port using the included .csv file.
 This can be considered active recon, use at your own risk.)
 4. Change the metadata of Image files.
-5. (In-Development - Functionally works, but still needs polish.)
-Change the metadata of Sound files.
+5. Change the metadata of Sound files.
 6. (In-Development) Scan log files for specific phrases.
 7. (In-Development) Create and determine genuine .onion webpages (Mostly as a proof-of-concept.
 Onion links are extremely few & far between, and some may contain illegal content.
 Continue this at your own risk.)